 There are many reasons why having a portfolio of your work available for others to view.
 If you are seeking employment as a photographer, then the need for a portfolio is obvious.
 If you are not seeking a photography job, there are still good reasons to have a portfolio.
 For one, you love photography and you take a lot a pride in your work.
 They are important to you.
 Most likely, some of them are very good.
-Why not create a portfolio that showcases your best work so you can show it to others (even if it’s just friends or family that comes over for a visit)?
+Why not create a portfolio that showcases your best work so you can show it to others ?

 Building a Photography Portfolio

 Before we get into what goes into your portfolio, let’s discuss the portfolio itself.
 What should it be made of?
 How big should it be?
 You may have seen portfolios with covers made of all types of materials such as plastic, leather and even stainless steel.
 These fancy covers are usually much more expensive and may not be practical for a beginner.
 If you are competing for high-price jobs and want to stand out from the crowd, these expensive covers may be a nice touch.
 But for most people, a regular black plastic cover will work just fine.
 It’s what’s inside the portfolio that is most important, right?

 So, you are probably best to stick with a plain black plastic cover and work hard on beefing up what’s inside.
 Don’t decorate your portfolio with cutesy stickers and such; this will look amateurish and unprofessional.
 It’s not a scrapbook; it’s supposed to represent your high-quality work.

 Now, as for size, this is going to depend on the size of your largest pictures.
 An 8 X 10 is probably going to be your largest.
 If your pictures are not this big, you don’t need a portfolio this big.
 Your biggest will most likely be an 11 X 14 and it could be as small as a 4 X 7.